ancient-military-history

 Other Notable Examples: From the Rhone to Zama

-Hannibal's terrain tactics were not limited to the Italian campaigns.
-His entire conduct of the Second Punic War reflected a constant awareness of geography.
+Hannibal's terrain tactics were not limited to the great set-piece battles.
+His entire conduct of the Second Punic War reflected a constant awareness of geography and how it could be exploited for strategic gain.

 The Rhone Crossing

 Before crossing the Alps, Hannibal had to move his army across the Rhone River in Gaul.
 A local tribe, the Volcae, occupied the far bank, threatening to block the crossing.
 Hannibal sent a detachment upstream to cross at night, then position themselves behind the enemy.
 The next day, while the main force began crossing under the tribe's attention, the hidden detachment attacked from the rear.
-The combination of river and surprise allowed Hannibal to secure the crossing without a costly frontal assault.
+The combination of river and surprise allowed Hannibal to secure the crossing without a costly frontal assault, preserving his strength for the Alps ahead.

 The Battle of Zama (202 BC) – Limitations of Terrain